BahirauRuslan/BahirauRuslan.github.io/index.md

 ### About me

 I'm study at the BNTU in my third year in ITR faculty.
 I have quite a good academic performance and I like my specialty.
 During my studies, I used programming languages such as C#, Java, Python, Delphi, PHP, C++.
-I like to learn something new and sometimes find non-standard solutions to problems.
+I like to learn something new and sometimes find non-standard solutions to problems

 ### Interests